2018 European Men's Handball Championship

-The 2018 EHF European Men's Handball Championship was the 13th edition and was hosted for the second time in Croatia from 12 to 28 January 2018.
+The 2018 EHF European Men's Handball Championship was the 14th edition of the tournament, hosted for the second time in Croatia from 12 to 28 January 2018.
 Croatia was awarded hosting the tournament during the EHF congress in Dublin on 20 September 2014.
+This was the last edition to feature 16 teams, with the 2020 edition expanding to 24 teams and six preliminary groups format.

 Spain won their first title after defeating Sweden 29–23 in the final.
 France captured the bronze medal after defeating Denmark 32–29.

+Bidding process

+The interested nations were as follows: